xdjia/TuringCompleteSystemVerilog/README.md

 ## Overview

 [Turing Complete]([Steam:](https://store.steampowered.com/app/1444480/Turing_Complete/)) challenges the player to build an ASIC with only wires and NAND gates[^1].
-ASIC here means a combination of ALU, memory, PC counter, register files, and instruction set, which together makes a machine that is Turing complete.
+ASIC here means a combination of ALU, memory, PC counter, register files, and instruction set, which together form a machine that is Turing complete.

 [^1]: The same thing can also be done with only wires and NOR gates.
 Technically, the game also assumes a tristate buffer (a BIT SWITCH), which cannot be implemented by NAND or NOR because of the high impedence.